Answer a few simple questions and hear from your dedicated loan specialist within one hour.

 The SBA sets certain eligibility requirements for businesses.
 For 7(a) SBA loans (both standard and small loans), the business must meet the SBA size standards, be for-profit, engaged in (or planning to engage in) business in the U.S. or its territories, and the owner must be reasonably investing in the business.

-You also must try to obtain other forms of business financing, including using your personal assets, before filling out an SBA 7(a) loan application.
-And, you may need to pass a credit check to ensure you pass an SBA minimum credit score.
+You also must have tried to obtain other forms of business financing first, including using your personal assets, before filling out an SBA 7(a) loan application.
+And, you may need to pass a credit check to ensure you pass the SBA minimum credit score requirements.

 Certain types of businesses aren’t eligible, based on the type of business, industry, or owner.